 For example, I will block off from 9:00 am to 11:00 am to complete my social media tasks.
 These two hours are totally dedicated to this task.
 You can time-block everything in your day to keep you focused and on task.

 I love using Google Calendar to create my schedule because you can use different colors to color-code your time blocks.
 It’s also free to use, so it’s a win-win!

 You can have a successful career as a virtual assistant!

-Now that you know how to become a virtual assistant and that you don’t need expensive virtual assistant training you can get started with your new career.
+Now that you know how to become a virtual assistant with no experience and know that you don’t need expensive virtual assistant training, you can get started with your new career.

 Remember it takes perseverance to operate your own business but the benefits are totally worth it.
-Don’t forget to create a financial business plan and set your financial goals so you can be a financially successful virtual assistant!
+Don’t forget to create a financial business plan and set your money goals.
+That way you can be successful!